Key takeaways

 Previously, you learned what companies your audience view as your competitors.
 The next logical stage in the market research for startups is studying them.
 To conduct a meaningful study you should determine the competitors belonging to every category:

 Limit yourself to 10 or fewer companies — approximately three in each category.
 That way, you can study all of them carefully.
-You’ll need to examine their products, prices and general strategy, approach to marketing, and reputation among your consumers.
+You’ll need to examine their products, prices, general strategy, approach to marketing, and reputation among your consumers.
 But above all, you should pinpoint their strengths and weaknesses.
-And then compare your startup idea to existing solutions.
+And then compare your startup concept to existing solutions.
 How will you differ from them?
 What potential strong and weak points does your product have?

 Step 6.
 Review the data